Port Charlotte High School: Campus

 Port Charlotte High School is located in Murdock, adjacent to the Port Charlotte Town Center mall, the Murdock Circle Apartment Complex, and Charlotte Technical College.
-Its campus consists of multiple brick and concrete buildings constructed between 1981 and 2007, connected by paved walkways, along with some "relocatable" classrooms.
+Its campus consists of multiple brick-and-concrete buildings constructed between 1981 and 2007, connected by paved walkways, along with some "relocatable" classrooms.

-In 1996, the school board was discussing an increase of student capacity to 2,315.
+In 1996, the school board was discussing increasing student capacity to 2,315.
 Major campus renovations took place in the late 1990s and early 2000s, largely defining the campus as it is today.
-Plans were presented to the school board in 1998 by Jeff Cobble of Harvard Jolly Clees Toppe Architects of St. Petersberg to redesign the 1980s-era campus.
-Original plans for the resigned campus of modern style included buildings fashioned after improvements then already made to Charlotte and Lemon Bay High School and included renovation of the auditorium, improvements to athletic fields, and a paved thoroughfare intended to give a "main street atmosphere".
-The renovations were planned in four phases and included a multimillion dollar budget.
+Plans were presented to the school board in 1998 by Jeff Cobble of Harvard Jolly Clees Toppe Architects of St. Petersburg to redesign the 1980s-era campus.
+Original plans for the modern-style redesigned campus included buildings modeled on improvements already made to Charlotte and Lemon Bay High School, as well as renovation of the auditorium, improvements to athletic fields, and a paved thoroughfare intended to give a "main street atmosphere".
+The renovations were planned in four phases and had a multimillion-dollar budget.
 Pirate Park, an open courtyard in the middle of the campus, was reduced to make way for the improvements.

-A survey conducted in 1999 recommended that the original media center library be demolished and replaced with a new one.
+A 1999 survey recommended that the original media center library be demolished and replaced with a new one.
 Demolition began that year to make way for the new two-story media "C" building, a modern building envisioned as a technology and technical center on campus and includes an updated media center with a larger common area than the original one, the Pirate TV production lab, technology labs, and numerous classrooms featuring classes in art, world languages, and information technology.
 Construction was delayed due to issues the school district had with contractors, including the first contractor being fired and replaced for allegedly using "unlicensed workers," but the "C" building was finished in 2001.
-Some staff and students were critical of the changes at the time of construction, with complaints about on-going noise during the school day and changes to Pirate Park.
-Covered walkways were completed in 2002, and the two story "B" classroom building was completed in 2004.
+Some staff and students were critical of the changes at the time of construction, with complaints about ongoing noise during the school day and changes to Pirate Park.
+Covered walkways were completed in 2002, and the two-story "B" classroom building was completed in 2004.
 The new Champ's Cafe was completed in 2001.
-In 2003, the new "B building", the two story academic classroom building, was finished.
+In 2003, the new "B building", the two-story academic classroom building, was finished.
 The most recently completed structure is the new gym, construction of which concluded in 2007.
 The new gym did not replace the older one, but rather, was an addition.

 The school's athletic fields have been improved numerous times since 1981.
-The football field, track, and soccer fields, were revamped in 2000 as part of the campus refresh, following a design produced by Harvard Jolly Clees Toppe Architects, with a total cost then estimated at $770,000.
+The football field, track, and soccer fields were revamped in 2000 as part of the campus refresh, following a design produced by Harvard Jolly Clees Toppe Architects, with a total cost then estimated at $770,000.